 Reference number.
 KCC/SE/0495/2018 “Stabilisation and restoration of Covers Farm Quarry using imported engineering materials to restore the site to grassland, including landscape planting and an ecological receptor area together with a temporary road and ancillary buildings at Westerham Kent”.
 The proposer is Morants Promotions Ltd, for the Squerryes Estate, the owner of the site.

 What the new proposer wants to do

 The current applicant claims that the 1983 plan is not “fit for purpose”, arguing that the steep faces of the quarry need to be stabilised and that the water that’s accumulated in the northern dip needs to be displaced by tipping hundreds of thousands of cubic metres of construction waste into it.
 These claims can be refuted.

 For more on how the applicant seeks to justify this massive importation of material please click here .

 Brasted, Sundridge, Biggin Hill blighted with lorries

 The new proposal entails bringing to the quarry site 0.8 million cubic metres of construction waste in 84,200 four-axle tipper trucks, either a) via Beggars Lane and the A25 through Brasted and Sundridge, coming from Junction 5 of the M25, or b) via the Main Road through Biggin Hill (A233) and on down Westerham Hill.
-A third route via Clark’s Lane (B2024) has also been mooted for up to 15% of the total infill, but in the applicant’s 2022 submission this was ruled out.
+A third route via Clark’s Lane (B2024) was mooted for up to 15% of the total infill, but in the applicant’s 2022 submission this was ruled out.